gardener-attic/component-spec/README.md

-# Gardener Component-Descriptor Contract and Specification
+# CNUDIE Component-Descriptor Contract and Specification

-This repository contains the contract and schema definition for Gardener's CICD Component model.
+This repository contains the contract and schema definition for Gardener's CNUDIE Component model.
 In addition to those language-independent specifications, it also features bindings for programming languages relevant to the Gardener ecosystem.